BalaramPai/ProductManagementSystem/README.md

 2.The app.py file is a MongoDB variation.

-NOTE: Create a databse and change the credintials as per user details.
+NOTE: Create a database and change the credintials as per user details.